henriquecastror/henriquecastror_md/content/post/2021-03-25 brazilian maps/index.md

 ## COVID situation in Brazil

 You can create fancier stuff with the same code.
-We'll skip the explanation, but notice the structure is the same as above, but we are repeting it three times.
+We'll skip the explanation, but notice the structure is the same as above, but we are repeating it three times.

       dados1 <- structure(